hamurasou/NHL-ML-Project/README.md

 - **Plus/Minus (+/-)**

 Our model outperformed **Multiple Linear Regression**, as **Random Forest captures non-linear trends and league differences** more effectively.
+Resulting **MAE(Mean Absolute Error) of 1.03** meaning we were able to accurately predict player NHL production by a little more than 1 point.

 ### **4️.
 Developing an Interactive Website**
 - A **Flask-based web platform** is in development to allow users to input player data and get NHL performance predictions.